B

 What is a step-up SIP?

 Returns are estimated and not guaranteed.
 Past performance of mutual funds is not indicative of future results.
-Please consult a financial advisor.
+Tax rules change; verify with official sources or a CA. Please consult a SEBI-registered investment adviser for personal advice.